huisaddison/huisaddison.github.io/source/index.md

-## Work Experience
+## Experience
 #### **Data Scientist, Facebook Seattle** | July 2017 -
 * As of July 2017, I have joined Facebook full-time as a Data Scientist.

-#### **Teaching Fellow, Yale Statistics; CS** | Jan.
-2016 - May 2017
-* Held office hours for STAT 230, an introduction to the R statistical language through applications in inference, simulation, model selection, $k$-means, PCA, and other methods.
-* Served in a teaching and grading role for 'Computational Tools for Data Science', covering optimization, dimensionality reduction, clustering, dictionary learning, matrix factorization, large-scale data, etc., with applications in Python and Spark.
-* Provided supplementary instruction for 'Introduction to Information Systems', taught in R and Python

-## Publications
-* A. Hu and S. Negahban.
-Minimax Estimation of Bandable Precision Matrices.
-  To appear in _Advances in Neural Information Processing Systems_, 2017.

-## Research Experience
 #### **Research Assistant, Yale Dept. of Statistics** | Aug.
 2016 - May 2017
 * Investigated minimax convergence rates for estimation of bandable precision matrices.
 * Implemented approximations to second-order optimization algorithms (e.g., sketched Newton) in distributed settings.

+#### **Teaching Fellow, Yale Statistics; CS** | Jan.
+2016 - May 2017
+* Served in grading and supplemental teaching roles for various courses in the Statistics and Computer Science Departments, covering material including inference, model selection, optimization, dimensionality reduction, dictionary learning, matrix factorization, etc., with applications in R, Python, and Spark.

 #### **Research Assistant, Yale Inst. for Network Sci.** | Aug.
 2015 - May 2016
 * Wrote pruning and local clustering algorithms based on novel research (C++)
 * Data cleanup and analysis in R and Python

+## Publications
+* Addison Hu and Sahand Negahban.
+Minimax Estimation of Bandable Precision Matrices.
+To appear in _Advances in Neural Information Processing Systems_, 2017.

 ## Projects
 * [Latent Variable Inference with Factor Graphs](pdfs/LatentVariableInferenceWithFactorGraphs.pdf):